temporalio/documentation/docs/references/web-ui-environment-variables.md

     temporalio/ui:<tag>
 ``` -->

+The environment variables are defined in the [UI server configuration template file](https://github.com/temporalio/ui-server/blob/main/docker/config_template.yaml) and described in more detail below.

 ## `TEMPORAL_ADDRESS`

-The [Frontend Service](/concepts/what-is-the-frontend-service) address for the Temporal Cluster.
+The [Frontend Service](/clusters#frontend-service) address for the Temporal Cluster.
-This environmental variable can be set [in the base configuration file](/docs-src/references/ui-configuration#temporalgrpcaddress) using `temporalGrpcAddress`.
+This environmental variable can be set [in the base configuration file](/references/web-ui-configuration#temporalgrpcaddress) using `temporalGrpcAddress`.

 This variable is required for setting other environmental variables.
-`TEMPORAL_ADDRESS` is also needed when setting up [Cross-Origin Resource Sharing](/references/ui-configuration#cors).
+`TEMPORAL_ADDRESS` is also needed when setting up [Cross-Origin Resource Sharing](/references/web-ui-configuration#cors).

 ## `TEMPORAL_UI_PORT`